-The name may be misleading as it has become much more popular lately.
-Especially since it’s a great stop if you’re planning a Golden Circle trip.
+The name may be misleading as it has become much more popular lately, especially since it’s a great stop for planning a Golden Circle trip.
 Still, Secret Lagoon usually isn’t as busy as Blue Lagoon, and there are paths to walk around the hot springs that heat the lagoon.
 Built in 1891, it is Iceland’s oldest swimming pool, so you get to relax as you absorb part of the island’s history!
 And keep a lookout for the geyser that adds a little extra magic to the ethereal surroundings.

 Myvatn Nature Baths

 If you’re planning to travel through northeastern Iceland, you should take a moment or more at the Myvatn Nature Baths.
 The mineral content creates similar milky blue waters as you would find at Blue Lagoon.
 There are different pools, steam baths, and a restaurant to complete your visit.
 During the fall and winter (except for December), you can enjoy an evening soak and perhaps catch a glimpse of the Northern Lights!

 More of a spa experience than other locations, Krauma is a perfect plunge pool experience.
 There are five heated tubs and one cold tub to get your blood pumping for that “shock and awe” experience.
 The waters are a mixture of heated waters from Deildartunguhver hot springs, coming in at a boiling 212F, and glacial waters from the OK glacier, making it all, well, okay!
 There are also steam baths and relaxation areas as well as a restaurant.